Feb 9, 2019

 Jan 22, 2019

 Time: 9-11 am

 Volunteers: Yes, we need some for set up, pancake flipping and clean up between 7 am - noon.
 If you have a couple of hours to help out, please email Mary at firstname.lastname@example.org

 Or just come and hang out and listen to music.
 Everyone's welcome.
 No sign-up, just casual.

 We're hoping to make this a regular thing if there's enough interest.
 Tell your friends.
-The one we hosted Sept.
-28 was a great success, with multiple singers and bands getting up to play a wide variety of music.
+We have hosted several so far this year and they've been a great success, with multiple singers and bands getting up to play a wide variety of music.

 What: Jam Night

 Questions?
 Email us at email@example.com